Skip to main content

 Must Try!

-The cornerstone of Burkinabé cuisine - thick porridge made from ground sorghum, millet, or maize.
-Served with various sauces including sauce gombo (okra), sauce arachide (peanut), or ragout.
-Eaten communally, bringing people together.
+The backbone of Burkinabé cooking: a thick porridge of ground sorghum, millet, or maize.
+It comes with a sauce, usually sauce gombo (okra), sauce arachide (peanut), or ragout, and people eat it together from a shared dish.

 Poulet Bicyclette (Bicycle Chicken)